Port of Alta, Norway

 OUR FAVOURITE THINGS TO DO

-Visiting Alta towards the end of March, we saw loads of snow.
+Our first visit to Alta was aboard P&O Cruises Aurora.
+This was at the end of March so we saw lots of snow.
 Alta is finishing point for the Finnmark Race, the longest dog sled race in Europe.
-Some passengers were lucky enough to see teams crossing the finishing line, we made do with walking across it ourselves!
+Some passengers were lucky enough to see teams crossing the finishing line whilst we made do with walking across it ourselves!

-We found ourselves strolling through the town past the Northern Lights Cathedral.
-It was closed to the public at that time due to services being held, a shame because there is a museum beneath the Cathedral which we have been told is worth a visit.
+We found ourselves strolling through the town past the Northern Lights Cathedral which was closed for services at that time.
+Beneath the Cathedral there is a museum relating to the Northern Lights which we have been told is worth a visit.

 Wending our way through the snow covered streets we happened on a park where there were a number of ice sculptures (including a workable slide large enough for adults!) and then on to a local bar – where we encountered some of the more eccentric locals.